-The OSGi alliance vision for the future of modular application development – which they see as the future of application development in general – includes a component-based application development community strong enough to support a thriving component market.
+The OSGi alliance vision for the future of Java modularity and modular application development – which they see as the future of application development in general – includes a component-based application development community strong enough to support a thriving component market.
 Much like consumers now download apps that make their mobile phones perform the latest greatest tricks, application developers may one day be able to download modular components that can plug into existing enterprise applications.

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.